abudhu/slate/source/vnet.html.md

 "enableDdosProtection": "true",
 ```

-Description: Enable DDoS protection for all protected resources in a virtual network.
+Enable DDoS protection for all protected resources in a virtual network.
 Requires [DDoS protection Plan](https://docs.microsoft.com/en-us/azure/virtual-network/ddos-protection-overview) associated with the resource.

 ## enableVmProtection